Phalaenopsis pulchra is still flowering today!

 This is the tiniest amount of new growth, but it is very exciting to see; I love a free plant!
 In time, this shoot will develop its own leaves and roots, when it will become a brand new baby Phalaenopsis pulchra plant!

-As you can see, this Phalaenopsis pulchra‘s flower is still looking good, in these photographs I took on the 16th October 2020 (38 days after this flower opened).
+As you can see, this Phalaenopsis pulchra‘s flower is still shining brightly, in these photographs I took on the 16th October 2020 (38 days after this flower opened).

 This Phalaenopsis pulchra plant (like almost all of the orchids inside my Tall Orchidarium) is mounted on its own individual piece of cork bark.
 I have hooked this orchid’s mount onto the cork back drop behind, using a metal hook.

-I was so excited to see these two new keikis.
-However, when I looked inside my Tall Orchidarium on a recent Saturday (16th October 2020) evening, I discovered that this Phalaenopsis pulchra specimen had fallen from its position high up in the tank and this orchid was now sprawled about on its side, resting on the moss with its limbs pushed uncomfortably up against the glass and on the other plants, at the base of this enclosure.
+I was so excited to see these two new keikis and was eager to see how these keikis were developing.
+However, when I looked inside my Tall Orchidarium on a recent Saturday (16th October 2020) evening, I discovered that this Phalaenopsis pulchra specimen had fallen from its position high up in the tank and this orchid was now sprawled about on its side, resting on the moss with its limbs pushed uncomfortably up against the glass, (on top of the other plants) at the base of this enclosure.